 - 1/2 cup finely chopped fresh parsley (I used flat Italian parsley, but either kind will work)

 - salt and fresh ground black pepper to taste

 - freshly grated Parmesan cheese for serving (optional, but good)

 - Heat olive oil in a large heavy frying pan large enough to hold all ingredients.

-- Add onion, garlic, thyme, fennel, and sage and saute, stirring a few times, until the onions are softened and starting to brown.
+- Add onion, garlic, thyme, fennel (affiliate link), and sage and saute, stirring a few times, until the onions are softened and starting to brown.
 This will take about 8 minutes.

 - While onions cook wash mushrooms, trim off woody stems, and cut mushrooms into quarters or sixths.

 - When onions are slightly browned, add mushrooms and 1/4 cup homemade chicken stock , and let simmer covered for 5-6 minutes, until mushrooms have shrunk somewhat and released their juice.

 - While mushrooms cook drain the beans into a colander placed in the sink and rinse with cold water until no more foam appears.